 The International Secretariat’s initial assessment is that Nigeria has made meaningful progress towards meeting this requirement.

+The Initial Assessment raises numerous concerns about the reliability of the data and cites instances in which specific data is not reliable.
+The Initial Assessment also identifies many aspects of this provision that are not currently being implemented.
+Whether Nigeria has made meaningful progress or inadequate progress with the specific aspects and broader purpose of this provision can be debated.
+However, it does not appear from the Initial Assessment that there are discrete action items related to improving reliability that are not already incorporated into the required process (including the ToR process) for preparing the next EITI Report.

 The NSWG’s involvement in drafting the ToR for the O&G and SM EITI Reports is covered under Requirement 1.4 on MSG oversight, but we note that reporting entities and stakeholders typically provide input at the level of reporting templates rather than the ToR.
 We also note significant deviations from the ToR for the IA in the final 2013 EITI Reports, particularly for oil and gas and quality assurance procedures, with no evidence of NSWG approval of these deviations in meeting minutes.
 The NSWG’s agreement on quality assurance procedures also consistently precedes the IA’s review of auditing procedures, both statutorily and in practice, and it is unclear from the EITI Reports whether all reporting entities had their financial statements for the year under review audited to international standards.
 For both oil and gas as well as solid minerals, the absence of mechanisms to ensure the confidentiality of information pre-reconciliation within the NEITI Secretariat, which has undertaken data collection since the 2012 EITI Reports, is also a concern, although there is no evidence of any instances when the EITI disclosures were tampered with.

 In oil and gas specifically, the ToR for the IA for the 2013 EITI Report deviates from the standard ToR approved by the EITI Board in omitting reference to transportation revenues and specifically excluding subnational governments from the scope of reporting.
 The 2013 O&G EITI Report provided an overview of statutory audit procedures for government entities, of the general quality assurance procedures for EITI reporting, an assessment of the reconciliation coverage, descriptions of quality assurance omissions by reporting entities clear sourcing of most contextual information, a review of follow-up on past EITI recommendations and a set of new recommendations.
 However, the 2013 EITI Report did not provide an overview of statutory audit procedures for companies, nor deviations in auditing practices for either companies or government entities.
 The procedures adopted to ensuring the reliability of data in the EITI Report were not described in detail and the 2013 EITI Report did not provide an assessment of whether the payments and revenues were subject to credible, independent audit, applying international auditing standards.
 Finally, the IA did not include an assessment of the overall reliability of information in the 2013 EITI Report and there are instances where contextual information does not appear to be clearly sourced.